Skip to flight searchSkip to main content

 Does the U.S. Tarmac Delay Law apply to all airlines?

 The Department of Transportation requires only ‘covered carriers’ to comply with the tarmac delay rule.
-A ‘covered carrier’ is defined as any airline that operates at least one airplane with a seating capacity of 30 or more passenger seats to, from, or within the United States.
+A ‘covered carrier’ is defined as any airline that operates at least one aeroplane with a seating capacity of 30 or more passenger seats to, from, or within the United States.
 This will apply to the majority of commercial passenger carriers.

 If I choose to disembark and the aircraft eventually takes off, is the airline obligated to offload my checked luggage before it leaves?

-No. If you have check-in baggage in the airplane hold, the airline is not required to unload your checked bags before taking off.
+No. If you have check-in baggage in the aeroplane hold, the airline is not required to unload your checked bags before taking off.
 You will be responsible for contacting the airline to arrange the return of your baggage at a later date.

 During a tarmac delay, what information should I be given?